DangTrongViet/Sales-management-system/README.md

 npm install
 ```
 ### 3. Run the Server
-Navigate to the Backend folder and start the server:
+Navigate to the folder and start the server:
 ```bash
 npm start
 ```